ckormanyos/real-time-cpp/examples/chapter09_08a/readme.md

 ```

 The first two template parameters `PortAddr` and `PortBpos`
-are used to set the port address and bit position of the digital I/O port
+are used to set the port address and bit position of the digital I/O port.
+These very specific mcal/microcontroller-dependent parameters
-used to generate the ws2812 control signal.
+are used to generate the real-time ws2812 control signal.

 The third template parameter `LedCount` provides the ability
 to link multiple ws2812 devices seqentially and control them
 in an LED chain, as is common for this particular device.

-In example chapter09_98a, a chain of eight ws2812 LED devices is used.
+In example chapter09_98a, a chain of eight sequential ws2812 LED devices
+is used.

 ### Enhanced RGB-Color-Light-Show